-Abstract - In the past years, the undergraduate enrollment population of the School of Engineering at the University of Puerto Rico in Mayagüez exhibits biases in geographic distribution, gender, type of school and family income, and the interactions among these elements.
-The data available provides for a comparison among the profiles of the admitted-registered, the admitted not registered and the not admitted groups in the School of Engineering.
+In recent years, the undergraduate enrollment population of the Engineering School at the University of Puerto Rico at Mayagüez exhibits a regional bias.
+In general, at our campus of the university enrollment has decreased slightly.
+This work establishes a comparison among the profiles of the admitted-registered, the admitted not registered and the not admitted groups.
 This comparison is based on demographic, high school academic performance, entrance examination test scores, and financial data of the students applying to our institution.
-In addition, a slight decrease of applications and admissions in the university as a whole has been Using the elements previously listed, a representative profile of our potential applicants will be developed for our entering first year class to assist in improving diversity in our engineering student population.
-With the developed representative profile, the gaps with our real profile will be identified.
-The identification of the gaps between the representative and the real profile will contribute to the development of strategies to attract a more diverse student population in the School of Engineering.
+In particular, differences among the profiles are of interest.
+The objective of the study is to identify areas in which the admission office of the institution can direct its efforts to improve the profile of our undergraduate engineering enrollment.